 Due to greater operational flexibility, managed compressed air demand allows a compressor to use far less power.
 Indeed, when it isn’t required to be used for a period, a VSD compressor can be stopped completely.

-Whilst unloading can be necessary when stopping certain air compressor systems, this isn’t required with high-quality variable-speed systems.
+Whilst unloading can be necessary when stopping specific air compressor systems, this isn’t required with high-quality variable-speed systems.

-A sophisticated onboard controller allows an operator to manage the motor’s RPM, depending upon the air generation specifications.
+A sophisticated onboard controller allows an operator to manage the motor’s RPM, depending on air generation specifications.
 The advanced electronic controls let an operator respond quickly to fluctuating demand in volumes and pressure levels, to satisfy manufacturing requirements.

 When a VSD Compressor Makes Sense

 Every manufacturer has different requirements.
-For those that regularly require compressed air, there can be a significant cost to that need.
+For those who regularly require compressed air, there can be a significant cost to that need.

-When demand needs to change day-to-day or even hour-to-hour, this presents a problem for fixed speed air compressor systems.
-You’re stuck either leaving them operating continually at full speed, or turning them off and then back on again as needed.
+When demand changes daily or even hour-to-hour, this presents a problem for fixed-speed air compressor systems.
+You’re stuck either leaving them operating continually at full speed, or turning them off and back on as needed.

-By contrast, a VSD compressor makes sense when a business operation has varying needs, for example, with multiple shifts supporting a 24/7 operation.
-These air compressors can be turned on without the need to idle up first.
+By contrast, a VSD compressor makes sense when a business operation has varying needs, such as multiple shifts supporting a 24/7 operation.
+These air compressors can be turned on without idle up first.
 Each shift can configure the unit specific to their requirements for required volumes and pressure levels.

 For example, an Atlas Copco VSD compressor unit is compact, runs below 70 decibels, and includes remote monitoring.
-OPC UA on production installations allows smart production equipment to communicate, where necessary too.
+OPC UA on production installations allows smart production equipment to communicate, where necessary.

 Heat recovery is strong with improved VSD systems.
 Also, energy consumption is reduced by up to 60 per cent compared to older models of compressors.

-Furthermore, in a situation where an energy supplier levies penalties for high spikes in demand – like those caused by turning on a fixed speed air compressor – VSD compressors avoid this additional expense.
+Furthermore, when an energy supplier levies penalties for high spikes in demand – like those caused by turning on a fixed-speed air compressor – VSD compressors avoid this additional expense.

 Does a Fixed Speed Drive Compressor Ever Make Sense?

-For manufacturers that require a set pressure level and a steady volume of compressed air, with few interruptions, a fixed speed air compressor might be a reasonable compromise.
+For manufacturers that require a set pressure level and a steady volume of compressed air, with few interruptions, fixed-speed air compressors might be a reasonable compromise.

-However, as all business leaders acknowledge, industry requirements can suddenly change dramatically.
+However, as all business leaders acknowledge, industry requirements can change dramatically.
 Being highly adaptable to altered demand levels essentially gives manufacturers a trump card up their sleeve.
-When only using fixed speed compressors, they’re unable to stay nimble or make rapid adjustments to accommodate different, smaller production requirements.
+If you’re only using a fixed-speed compressor, it’s unable to stay nimble or make rapid adjustments to accommodate different, more minor production requirements.

-Internal factors may come into play too.
-A damp or unclean product environment favours fixed speed over variable speed drive compressors.
+Internal factors may come into play, too.
+A damp or unclean product environment favours fixed speed over a variable-speed drive compressor.
 VSD includes electronics that work best in drier conditions.
 Modern manufacturing facilities rarely have this concern, though.

 Consistent energy flow is also a factor.
-VSD compressors require a smooth source of energy, rather than dirty energy that’s poorly regulated.
+VSD compressors require a smooth energy source, rather than dirty energy that’s poorly regulated.
 Sensitive electronics are vulnerable to inferior power delivery.
 However, for most major cities and towns, this isn’t a major worry.

 Choose Between Fixed Speed and Variable Speed Drive Air Compressors